DavidHiltenbrand/Atlas-Search-Snippets/README.md

 # Atlas-Search-Snippets
-Simple examples of Atlas Search features to be used in Search Playground Code Sandboxes
+Simple examples of Atlas Search features to be used in Search Playground Code Sandboxes.
+Copy the snippets index, query, and data source into a sandbox to explore the features.

 ## Maintainer